sayan404/secure-jwt-auth-test-api/jwt-ts-package/README.md

   The package utilizes Jest, a widely-used testing framework, to ensure the functionality and reliability of the JWT encoding, decoding, and validation methods.
 The unit tests cover various scenarios, including:

-  - **Encoding**: Verifying that the `encode_jwt` method correctly generates tokens with the specified payload, expiration time, and signature.
+  - **Encoding**: Verifying that the `genToken` method correctly generates tokens with the specified payload, expiration time, and signature.
-  - **Decoding**: Ensuring that the `decode_jwt` method accurately parses tokens and extracts the correct payload and metadata.
+  - **Decoding**: Ensuring that the `decodeToken` method accurately parses tokens and extracts the correct payload and metadata.
-  - **Validation**: Confirming that the `validate_jwt` method properly assesses token validity based on expiration and signature checks.
+  - **Validation**: Confirming that the `validateToken` method properly assesses token validity based on expiration and signature checks.

   The test suite is designed to provide comprehensive coverage and facilitate easy validation of changes and new features.
 To run the tests, use the following command: